Residence Hall Guidelines

 Any exception due to emergency must be approved by the resident director.
 The process for enforcing residence hall hours may include counseling, loss of privileges, fines, community service, social probation, suspension and/or dismissal.

 Being unaccounted for throughout the night, excessive abuse of residence hall hours, or failure to meet with the resident director on the first or second offense requires additional disciplinary steps to be taken.

-Directives from the associate provost and dean of student development concerning admission to residence halls following 2:00 AM will be followed by all resident directors.
+Directives from the associate vice president and dean of student development concerning admission to residence halls following 2:00 AM will be followed by all resident directors.
 You should call the residence hall night resident assistant in case you will be delayed by an emergency which will be reviewed by your resident director.

 The hours policy during official school breaks (mid-semester, Thanksgiving, spring, and Easter) is as follows: Break begins the last day of classes and ends the first day back to classes.
 Curfew each night during break is 12:00 AM Arrangements must be made with your resident director prior to break when work after midnight is required.

 It is expected that students who are involved in vandalism will take responsibility for their actions.
 Person(s) known to be responsible for vandalism will be charged the full amount personally.
 The charge for the repair or replacement will be placed on the student's account.
 Damage in a student's room is charged to the resident(s) of that room or to the person(s) known to have caused the damage.
 Damage in a residence hall for which responsibility cannot be determined will be charged on a pro rata basis to all residents during the semester.